 Before committing to an LPN job, make sure the salary and job outlook work for your professional goals.
 We answer some common questions about both factors below.

 Are LPNs in high demand in New York?

-Jobs for LPNs across the United States are slated to grow by 10.7% between 2018-2028, leading to the creation of more than 66,000 new jobs.
+Jobs for LPNs across the United States are slated to grow by 10.7% between 2018 and 2028, leading to the creation of more than 66,000 new jobs.
 New jobs for LPNs in New York are projected to outpace the national growth rate, increasing new positions by nearly 20%.
-If you’re thinking about entering the nursing profession but value job security, becoming an LPN is a safe choice.
-As you review the numbers below, keep in mind that many of these new jobs will likely originate in larger metropolitan centers such as New York City, Albany, and other populous cities.
+So, if you’re thinking about entering the nursing profession but value job security, becoming an LPN is a safe choice.
+As you review the numbers below, keep in mind that many of these new jobs will likely originate in larger metropolitan centers such as New York City, Buffalo, and Albany.

 Job Outlook for Licensed Practical Nurses in New York

 |Employment (2018)||New Jobs (2018-2028)||Job Growth Rate (2018-2028)||Average Annual Openings (2018-2028)|

 Source: Projections Central